 • Inform the adopter about discounted spay/neuter programs such as SPCA NOVA’s Spay Inc. program.
 They can also contact local animal shelters – many have low-cost programs.

 • Place notices on online social networks like Facebook and Nextdoor; post signs in vet offices and on community bulletin boards; and use word of mouth.
+Adopt-a-Pet also has a newer program called Rehome where they will assist you with posting notices online and screen applications.

 • Make sure the cat is going to a safe, loving, life-long home.
 See our adoption policies for tips on what to look for in the right home.
 A few important items: